Sorrow446/ZS-UL/README.md

 # ZS-UL
 CLI Zippyshare uploader written in Python.
-JS execution and BSoup-**FREE**.

 **People have been seen selling my tools.
 DO NOT buy them.
 My tools are free and always will be.**